 Since it stimulates the nervous system, you’d expect it to increase heart rate.
 However, over time, it may actually lower resting and exercising heart rate.

 In one study, participants were given one drop of peppermint essential oil (50 µl) on the tongue.
-Grip strength, vertical jump, standing long jump, visual and audio auditory reaction time, and heart rate variability all improved five minutes after the peppermint was ingested.
+Grip strength, vertical jump, standing long jump, visual and auditory reaction time, and heart rate variability all improved five minutes after the peppermint was ingested.
 In fact, all measures were still significantly improved one hour later.

 The fact that visual and auditory reaction time improved makes peppermint a potential ergogenic aid for sports that require quick reflexes.
 If I played baseball, soccer, or football, for example, I’d definitely use it during competition.